Andromeda1957/netpwn/README.md

 # Modules
 reverse_shell - Creates a reverse shell with python to connect to a specific machine of your choice. <br />
-send_file - Allows you to send a file to target server. | php_backdoor - Generates a simple backdoor in php upload to web server ?cmd= to execute commands. | hash_check - Paste a hash to see what type of hash it is. | base64_converter - Paste base64 to decode or ascii to encode it knows which you want. | address_info - Gives you your ipv4, ipv6, and public Ip address based upon a interface. | generate_shellcode - Gives you some basic shell code for example execute /bin/sh. | hex_converter - Paste some ascii to encode or hex to decode it knows which you want. | page_contents - Get the raw HTML of a given web page. | password_checker - Check the strength of a given password. | fake_identity - Creates a fake name with SSN, address, credit card number, etc. | web_spider - Crawls a given URL for links. | ssl_cert - Gets the cert information of a given web site and its public key. | bash - Execute bash commands without exiting out of netpwn. | whois - Performs whois on a given URL.
+send_file - Allows you to send a file to target server. <br />
+php_backdoor - Generates a simple backdoor in php upload to web server ?cmd= to execute commands. <br />
+hash_check - Paste a hash to see what type of hash it is. <br />
+base64_converter - Paste base64 to decode or ascii to encode it knows which you want. <br />
+address_info - Gives you your ipv4, ipv6, and public Ip address based upon a interface. <br />
+generate_shellcode - Gives you some basic shell code for example execute /bin/sh. <br /> hex_converter - Paste some ascii to encode or hex to decode it knows which you want. <br />
+page_contents - Get the raw HTML of a given web page. <br />
+password_checker - Check the strength of a given password. | fake_identity - Creates a fake name with SSN, address, credit card number, etc. <br />
+web_spider - Crawls a given URL for links. <br />
+ssl_cert - Gets the cert information of a given web site and its public key. <br />
+bash - Execute bash commands without exiting out of netpwn. <br />
+whois - Performs whois on a given URL.

 # Resources
-cheat_sheet - pentest monkey reverse shell cheat sheet useful_links - links to blogs, youtube channels, and other resources that
+cheat_sheet - pentest monkey reverse shell cheat sheet <br />
+useful_links - links to blogs, youtube channels, and other resources that
     offer good information about various topics that gives you the opportunity to learn more about the infosec field.